 Your baby’s sensitivity is how aware your child is to noises and emotions, and also, how aware she is to temperature, taste, and texture.
 Your child’s sensitivity (or lack of) can come out in a variety of places.
 For example, some kids might meltdown if their sock is a little crooked on their toes.
 Another child might complain about loud noise or light being too bright.
 Your child might also pick up on your stress or emotions, depending on her sensitivity level.
 You might notice she starts acting “off” if you are under an undue amount of stress.

 My first son is fairly sensitive, but probably only moderately so.
-From even in the womb, he used to wake up and kick when my husband and I went to the movies.
-After he was born, he’d become over-stimulated in loud gatherings and melt down even when he was just 2 months old.
-It shouldn’t have surprised me then, 2 1/2 years later, when we went to the Diego Live! show that he told me it was “loud”.
+Even in the womb, he used to wake up and kick when my husband and I went to the movies.
+After he was born, he’d become over-stimulated in loud gatherings.
+He’d melt down even when he was just 2 months old.
+It shouldn’t have surprised me then, 2 1/2 years later, when we went to the Diego Live! show that he told me it was “loud.”

 Baby Sleep and Sensitivity

 How might your baby’s sensitivity affect his sleep?
 If your child is sensitive, this means that most likely he will not be the baby or toddler that falls asleep in a room full of people or with a lot of noise.
-Due to my son’s sensitivity, I had to remove the nightlight from his room because he’d wake up, see the light, and decide to play in the middle of the night.
-They are too young to be scared when they are a baby.
+Due to my son’s sensitivity, I even had to remove the nightlight from his room.
+He’d wake up, see the light, and decide to play in the middle of the night.
+(They are too young to be scared of the dark when they are a baby.)
 Once he was older, I bought him a nightlight.
-It was still a bit too bright, but he LOVED this light!
-I also have always had to make sure I put away the dogs so they didn’t bark during naps and keep the noise down, in general.
-It used to drive me CRAZY when people would tell me he just had to “get used to it”.
+It was still a bit too bright, but he LOVED it!
+I have always had to make sure I put away the dogs, so they didn’t bark during naps.
+I would work to always keep the noise down, in general.

 Sleep training your sensitive child might be more difficult.
 You might question whether he’s comfortable, what’s wrong and why no two days are the same.
 He might become overstimulated easier and need to nap more often.
 But, your sensitive child’s sleep is ever more important.
 Sensitive children “take in” a lot around them and that can be exhausting!
 But, it’s also difficult for him to settle down for the night and therefore, his bedtime routine might need to be longer than normal.